-Once they have established which ESG criteria follow, companies must be loyal to them (establish metrics that verify these ESG policies, check them regularly and so on.
+Once they have established which ESG criteria to follow, companies must be loyal to them.
+They should establish metrics that verify these ESG policies, check them regularly and so on.

-The best way to do that, is to look for the industry rankings within the main sustainability ranking index.
+The best way to do that is to look for the industry rankings within the main sustainability ranking index.

 Companies should select the best indices that fit their corporate strategy, among all the indices proposed by the market.

-They refer to the possible effects that a company’s stakeholders can exert, and, consequently the impact that the company might have on its stakeholders and on the environment caused by its activities.
+They refer to the possible effects that a company’s stakeholders can exert.
+And, consequently, the impact that the company might have on its stakeholders and on the environment caused by its activities.

 Risks can be related to the three ESG factors:

-- Social risks: they can be inadequate salaries, lack of assurance of product safety and discrepancies with labour standards.
+They can be inadequate salaries, lack of assurance of product safety and discrepancies with labour standards.

-- Governance Risks: they can be unsuitable senior management compensation, corruption or bribery, and compliance with tax law.
+They can be unsuitable senior management compensation, corruption or bribery, and compliance with tax law.

 Top 5 tips to create value with ESG

 It is not certain that the following five points will come up during your ESG investments.
 It can happen that the location or the sector of the company makes them more or less likely to arise.

 Quality employees are more willing to operate and remain in companies with robust ESG prepositions.
 As a consequence, shareholders’ returns are positively affected.

 Companies perceived as ESG by the public or the stakeholders have a higher valuation in terms of reputation over their competitors.
 Moreover, more than 70 per cent of customers are willing to spend more on a “green” product, all else being equal.

 Investments in ESG will generate safer and bigger returns.
-It is true that sustainability today can be expensive for a company, and the actual resources they use are cheaper and available.
+It is true that sustainability today can be expensive for a company.
+The actual resources they use are cheaper and available.

-For companies that operate with an ESG proposition, it diminishes companies’ risk of adverse government actions, and it can also lead to the support of the governments.
+For companies that operate with an ESG proposition, it diminishes companies’ risk of adverse government actions.
+It can actually lead to the support of the governments.

 How can ESG help your business?

-As mentioned above, the world is going in the direction of sustainability, and companies, in order to survive, have to adapt to that, no matter the law requirements.
+As mentioned above, the world is going in this direction.
+Companies, in order to survive, have to adapt to that, no matter the law requirements.

 Due to that, the ESG shift must be perceived as an investment rather than a cost.
 Companies that have included ESG factors in their organization have achieved different benefits in terms of value and trust for shareholders.

 However, it is not enough to plant a new forest.
-The ESG purpose must be in the strategies themselves, in their values, in their mission and vision.
+The purpose of ESG must be in the strategies themselves, in their values, and in their mission and vision.

 ESG for SMEs

-The new generations, in particular millennials, are more and more aware of the importance of these operations in order to keep the planet alive.
-They will certainly buy your products if they know they are plastic-free or the package is biodegradable.
-And do not forget that they are the customers of the future.
+The new generations, in particular millennials, are more aware of certain situations in order to keep the planet alive.
+They will certainly buy your products if they know they are plastic-free or the package is compostable.

-ESG for Multinationals
+ESG for global companies

 With its data centre, Google uses 50% less energy than other companies in the world.
 It also is involved in renewable energy projects through services like Gmail.

-With their slogan “a world without waste”, they want to collect and recycle every bottle, with the aim to make their packaging 100% recyclable and reduce their carbon footprint by 25%.
+With their slogan “a world without waste”, they want to collect and recycle every bottle.
+The aim is to make their packaging 100% recyclable and reduce their carbon footprint by 25%.

 The first one offers 52 paid parental leave to the birth and non-birth parents that can be taken anytime.
 Spotify offers 24 paid weeks for parental leaving.

-- LEGO.
-The toy company will invest $400 million in the next three years to speed up its efforts in sustainability.
-Its main aim is to have single-use plastic packaging for its bricks and have sustainable packagings by 2025.
-They are also investing in more sustainable products with zero waste and are carbon “free”.
+The toy company will invest $400 million in the next three years to speed up its efforts.
+Its main aim is to have single-use plastic packaging for its bricks and have sustainable packaging by 2025.

 ESG: challenges for entrepreneurs

 Entrepreneurs in all industries are massively investing in eco-conscious business processes.
-Among all, we can cite General Motors which is investing huge sums of money in electric vehicle manufacturing to reduce CO2 emissions.
+Among all, we can cite General Motors.
+They are investing huge sums of money in electric vehicle manufacturing to reduce CO2 emissions.